Gain-Scheduling Data-Enabled Predictive Control for Nonlinear Systems with Linearized Operating Regions: Introduction

 The same principle can be transferred to DeePC.
 Instead of constructing a single data representation valid for the entire system range with different nonlinear dynamics, one may construct multiple data sets, each corresponding to a local operating region, and schedule between them online.
-This leads to a Gain-Scheduled DeePC (GS-DeePC) framework, where region-specific Hankel matrices represent the local linear dynamics, and the controller selects the appropriate data matrices according to the current operating condition.
+This leads to a Gain-Scheduled DeePC framework, where region-specific Hankel matrices represent the local linear dynamics, and the controller selects the appropriate data matrices according to the current operating condition.
 In this way, GS-DeePC inherits the advantages of gain scheduling while remaining fully data-driven and model-free.

-Two related approaches address nonlinear DeePC within different frameworks. \cite{Verhoek_2021} proposed LPV-DPC, which embeds DeePC into a linear parameter-varying (LPV) formulation using measurable scheduling variables and an LPV extension of the fundamental lemma \citep{Verhoek_2025}.
+Two related approaches address nonlinear DeePC within different frameworks. \cite{Verhoek_2021, Verhoek_2026} proposed LPV-DPC, which generalizes DeePC for linear parameter-varying (LPV) systems using measurable scheduling variables and an LPV extension of the fundamental lemma \citep{Verhoek_2025}.
 This enables nonlinearities to be captured within a single LPV-based data representation.
-The approach has a strong theoretical foundation but depends on accurate, known scheduling signals, a suitable LPV embedding, and leads to a more complex formulation of DeePC.
+The approach has a strong theoretical foundation, but in the context of nonlinear systems, successful application depends on accurate, known scheduling signals and a suitable LPV embedding, which leads to a more complex formulation of DeePC.
 In the numerical results of this work, LPV-DPC is used as the benchmark.\\ More recently, \cite{Naef_2025} introduced Select-DeePC, which avoids predefined regions or models by selecting data sequences that are closest to the current operating point.
 While this increases flexibility, it requires a more careful handling in the online data-selection process to ensure sufficiently rich data and persistence of excitation.